isprojects/mstform/README.md

 });
 ```

-Now inline validation only occurs after you save, not before.
+Now inline validation only occurs after you save the first time, not before.

 It's also possible to turn off inline validation altogether: